Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/03_policy_ssc.md

-# Set policy on Workload Cluster and Namespace
+# Set policy on Shared Services Cluster

 ## Setup Access Policy for platform-team to have cluster.admin role